 IN-DEPTH NEWS FEATURE:

 Anyone who has been shopping lately knows how hard it is to find the right cooking oil.
 Many of us, including Fiona Tuck, nutritional medicine practitioner, stand in front of the shelves just gazing at the endless choices – canola, olive, avocado, and rice bran – the list just goes on-and-on.
-Then, we recall the latest research and other published findings, further complicating the issue further – don’t go for animal fats, vegetable is better.
-Hang on, it may be better to switch back.
-Duh-oh!
-So, which oil is the best for our health?
+So, with so many choices which oil is the best for our health?

 Well according to the myths, those oils that are well-known and loved may not be as good as first thought.
 According to a recent article published by Forbes based on data dusted off from five decades ago, switching from animal to veggie oil may not have been that clever.
 Sure, other studies have looked at oils, but the latest looks directly at heart health and consuming animal fat compared to corn oil.
 The results, astoundingly, say that animal oil is far better for health than vegetable.
 Well, in this case anyway.